-Council Recommendations: The Atlantic and Mississippi Flyway Councils recommended use of the "standard" season framework comprised of a 90-day season and 15bird daily bag limit for States within the Eastern Management Unit.
+Council Recommendations: The Atlantic and Mississippi Flyway Councils recommended adoption of the standard regulatory alternative, which consists of a 90-day season and 15-bird daily bag limit for States within the Eastern Management Unit.
 The daily bag limit could be composed of mourning doves and white-winged doves, singly or in combination.

-The Mississippi and Central Flyway Councils recommended the use of the "standard" season package of a 90-day season and 15-bird daily bag limit for States within the Central Management Unit.
+The Mississippi and Central Flyway Councils recommended adoption of the standard regulatory alternative, which consists of a 90-day season and 15-bird daily bag limit for States within the Central Management Unit.

-The Pacific Flyway Council recommended use of the "standard" season framework with a 60-day season and 15-bird daily bag limit for States in the Western Management Unit
+The Pacific Flyway Council recommended adoption of the standard regulatory alternative, which consists of a 60-day season and 15-bird daily bag limit for States in the Western Management Unit (WMU).
+The Council also recommended allowing States in the WMU to select seasons in one or two zones with up to two segments per zone.

-Service Response: Based on the harvest strategies and current population status, we agree with the recommended selection of the "standard" season frameworks for doves in the Eastern, Central, and Western Management Units for the 2019-20 season.
+Service Response: Based on the harvest strategies and current population status, we agree with the recommended selection of the standard season frameworks for doves in the Eastern, Central, and Western Management Units for the 2020-21 season.